SolidRun/documentation/a38x/u-boot.md

 Now drop to the U-Boot console and run one of these update commands (you might have to substitute the file names \*.kwb by the actual names on your drive):

-    # To install u-boot-spl-spi.kwb from sdcard to spi:
+    # To install u-boot-clearfog-pro-spi.kwb from sdcard to spi:
-    bubt u-boot-spl-spi.kwb spi mmc
+    bubt u-boot-clearfog-pro-spi.kwb spi mmc
-    # To install u-boot-spl-spi.kwb from usb to spi
+    # To install u-boot-clearfog-pro-spi.kwb from usb to spi
-    bubt u-boot-spl-spi.kwb spi usb
+    bubt u-boot-clearfog-pro-spi.kwb spi usb
-    # To install u-boot-spl-mmc.kwb from usb to emmc
+    # To install u-boot-clearfog-pro-mmc.kwb from usb to emmc
-    bubt u-boot-spl-mmc.kwb mmc usb
+    bubt u-boot-clearfog-pro-mmc.kwb mmc usb
-    # To install u-boot-spl-sata.kwb from usb to m.2 ssd
+    # To install u-boot-clearfog-pro-sata.kwb from usb to m.2 ssd
-    bubt u-boot-spl-sata.kwb sata usb
+    bubt u-boot-clearfog-pro-sata.kwb sata usb
-    # To install u-boot-spl-sata.kwb from emmc/sdcard to m.2 ssd
+    # To install u-boot-clearfog-pro-sata.kwb from emmc/sdcard to m.2 ssd
-    bubt u-boot-spl-sata.kwb sata mmc
+    bubt u-boot-clearfog-pro-sata.kwb sata mmc

 **Warning: bubt does not take care of GPT yet.
 When installing u-boot to sdcard, sata or emmc data partition, an existing GPT will be broken!**

+**Warning: bubt support for eMMC boot0/boot1 is limited, new version will be written to same partition as running version!**

 **Note: You can configure where u-boot will be installed to on eMMC, the choices are the data partition, boot0 and boot1.
 Please refer to [this section](#configure-emmc-boot-partition) for instructions.**